-The way that we study matters, and today I'm joining forces with memory psychologist William Wadsworth who will share how to unlock the most powerful study methods out there so that your grammar test preparation will be powerful and efficient.
-(Psst!
-The methods we'll be discussing don't just relate to studying grammar rules.
-You can use them to study anything.)
+The way that we study (or help our students study) matters, and today I'm joining forces with memory psychologist William Wadsworth, who will share how to unlock the most powerful study methods out there so that your grammar test preparation will be powerful and efficient.

 William Wadsworth is a memory psychologist and study coach who works with learners of all ages to help them learn faster and ace their exams or excel in their careers.
 He was kind enough to write the following guest post for us.
 Thank you, William!